Ricky Castillo betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Ricky Castillo of the United States plays his shot from the 14th tee during the final round of The RSM Classic 2025 at Sea Island Resort on November 23, 2025 in St Simons Island, Georgia.
+(Mike Mulholland/Getty Images)

-Ricky Castillo missed the cut at even par the last time he played in this tournament.
+Ricky Castillo missed the cut at even par in his most recent appearance at this tournament.
 He'll tee off at Waialae Country Club Jan.
-15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.
+15-18 with his sights set on improving his performance this time around in the 2026 Sony Open in Hawaii.

 Castillo's recent history at the Sony Open in Hawaii